-Once everything is boxed up, it's time to start loading up your van, ready for the move.
-It's not difficult - but a few commonsense rules apply.
+If you're moving house yourself and have everything boxed up and ready, it's time to start loading up your hire van for the big move.
+It's not difficult - but a few commonsense rules apply:

 Old sheets or blankets are ideal for this.

 You should also make sure that your furniture won't be able to slide around or fall over.
-Make sure drawers can't slide out - because they will if they can!
-Try tying string around the chest of drawers or stacking heavy boxes in front of them.
+Ensure drawers can't slide out - because they will if they can especially on shape corners or roundabouts.
+Try tying string around the chest of drawers or stacking heavy boxes in front of them to prevent this.

 It generally makes sense to load any tall furniture such as wardrobes along the sides of the van - then either tie them to the side of the van, or pack around them so that they can't fall over.

-Stacking boxes is fine but to prevent damage and instability you need to ensure that the boxes at the bottom will stand the weight of those above them.
+Stacking boxes in the van is fine but to prevent damage and instability you need to ensure that the boxes at the bottom will stand the weight of those above them.

-Make sure the boxes at the top are tied or wedged into place - and won't go flying at the first corner.
-Tape all boxes closed wherever possible to prevent 'speed hump ejections'...
+Also, make sure the boxes at the top of the pile are tied or wedged into place so they won't go flying at the first corner or roundabout.
+Ensure all boxes are taped closed wherever possible to prevent 'speed hump ejections' from the box.

 Tie some rope or straps across the van to prevent the load from sliding backwards or toppling over as soon as you accelerate or go up a hill.